Sixardyh/Brick/README.md

 - Rapptz for discord.py

-- GriffinG1's [.bot](https://github.com/GriffinG1/.bot) and Griffin for various pieces of code
+- All the Brick contributors for the original code